mattTea/bank/problem_breakdown.md

 6. Record date of withdrawal

+### Edge cases

-x.
-(Prevents withdrawal greater than balance?) no requirement to suggest this
+1. (Prevents withdrawal greater than balance?) no requirement to suggest this

+2. Protect against incorrect date formats